gdewael/maldi-nn/README.md

 Features:
 - Reading and preprocessing functions for MALDI-TOF spectra.
-- Model definitions to process SMILES strings with state-of-the-art techniques.
+- Model definitions to process SMILES strings with state-of-the-art techniques (relevant for feature-based AMR prediction).
-- Model definitions and scripts to train AMR models on the DRIAMS database.
+- Model definitions and scripts to train AMR models on the [DRIAMS database](https://datadryad.org/stash/dataset/doi:10.5061/dryad.bzkh1899q).

 ## Install